edelstone/tints-and-shades/README.md

 I've also heard it's useful for teachers, data professionals, and people who make presentations.

+## Figma plugin

+Now you can generate the same meticulously-crafted tints and shades without leaving your canvas (and automatically create local color styles, too).
+Grab the plugin [from the Figma Community](https://www.figma.com/community/plugin/1580658889126377365/tint-shade-generator).

 ## Calculation method

 The given hex color is first converted to RGB.
 Then each component of the RGB color has the following calculation performed on it, respectively.